DolbyLaboratories/dolby-encoding-engine/plugins/code/hevc_enc/beamr/README.md

 Copy `hevc_enc_beamr_release.so` to DEE installation folder.
 The file can be renamed, but the extension must be `.so`.

-Additionally, copy `$BEAMR_SDK/lib64/libtbb.so.2` to DEE installation folder.
-The name of that file cannot be changed.

 ## Build instructions (Windows)

 Extract the kit folder from the archive.